Code-Institute-Submissions/Code-Institute-MS1/README.md

 - [Balsamiq](https://balsamiq.com/): Balsamiq was used to create the wireframes during the design process.

 ## Testing

+The W3C Markup Validator and W3C CSS Validator Services were used to validate all pages of this project.
+This ensures there were no syntax errors in the project.

+### Testing User Stories

 - First Time Visitor
     - When I visit this site I want to easily understand the purpose of the site and learn about the gym and it's specifications.